facebook/react-native-website/website/contributing/how-to-contribute-code.md

 Tests help us prevent regressions from being introduced to the codebase.
 We recommend running `yarn test` or the platform-specific scripts above to make sure you don't introduce any regressions as you work on your change.

-The GitHub repository is [continuously tested](/contributing/how-to-run-and-write-tests#continuous-testing) using Circle and Appveyor, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/main) and pull requests.
-You can learn more about running and writing tests in the [Tests wiki](Tests).
+The GitHub repository is [continuously tested](/contributing/how-to-run-and-write-tests#continuous-testing) using CircleCI and Appveyor, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/main) and pull requests.

+You can learn more about running and writing tests on the [How to Run and Write Tests](/contributing/how-to-run-and-write-tests) page.

 ## Coding Style